mkrnr/stenoblog/_posts/2017-08-06-stenocomplete-released.md

 Also, I didn't want to program a GUI because I don't want to take care of the color and font configuration to make it fit to the rest of my system.
 Thereby, I simply output the suggestions to a terminal window using the standard Python 3 `print()` method together with some UNIX specific commands for clearing the terminal screen and hiding the cursor.
-This is how it looks like on my system:
+This is how it looks like on my system after typing `steno`:

 ![Stenocomplete interface]({{ site.media_url }}/posts/2017-08-06-stenocomplete.png)